Luchy-B/covid/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for Guiding me through this project.
+I want to use this medium to thank Nelson Sakwa on Behance for the design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>